2020 California Proposition 15: Expenditure of tax proceeds

-All local governments that receive funds from the property tax increases imposed by Proposition 15 must publicly disclose for each fiscal year the amount of property tax revenues received thereunder for that fiscal year and how those property tax revenues were spent.
+All local governments that receive funds from the property tax increases imposed by Proposition 15 would have been required to publicly disclose for each fiscal year the amount of property tax revenues received thereunder for that fiscal year and how those property tax revenues were spent.
 Spending decisions on Proposition 15 tax proceeds will be made by local elected officials as part of the annual budget process.

 Education funding allocation

-Of the Proposition 15 revenue, 40% is allocated for K–12 public school districts (89%) and community colleges (11%).
-The additional education revenue will be distributed to local school districts through the state Local Control Funding Formula (LCFF) that uses state taxes to supplement the local property tax revenue so that every school district in the state reaches a minimum funding level based on the following principles:
+Of the Proposition 15 revenue, 40% would have been allocated for K–12 public school districts (89%) and community colleges (11%).
+The additional education revenue would have been distributed to local school districts through the state Local Control Funding Formula (LCFF) that uses state taxes to supplement the local property tax revenue so that every school district in the state reaches a minimum funding level based on the following principles: